-

 - ✘ Not suitable for medium or large game hunting

-- ✘ Ammunition can be more expensive and less available
+- ✘ Ammunition can be more expensive than common calibers

 - ✘ Wind drift can be significant at extreme ranges